lyzidiamond/lyzidiamond.github.com/_posts/2013-09-24-external-geojson-and-leaflet-the-other-way.md

 I thought about this for a minute.
 Why _wasn't_ I just passing my GeoJSON file directly into jQuery's `getJSON()` method?
 I thought I had tried it and it hadn't worked.
 But then I tried it.
 And it [totally worked](http://lyzidiamond.com/cupcakes/cupcakes_fail.html)!

-So let's take a look at this code, and compare it to the code I posted last month.
+So let's take a look at this code and compare it to the code I posted last month.

 <h2>Passing JSON directly into getJSON method.</h2>